square/FetchRequests/README.md

 With Swift 5.1 it should be possible to further remove those restrictions.

 It currently relies upon a bundled `JSON` raw data representation.
-Everything is in place to remove this restriction, but the swift compiler crashes if so.
+Everything is in place to remove this restriction, but [there is a bug in the swift compiler](https://bugs.swift.org/browse/SR-11891).

 ## Requirements